 With many energy efficient products, the pay bay or break even is sometimes brought up.
 The math can be done, but I quite often pose the question: what is the payback of those expensive granite countertops?
 Nobody considers this, as there is no financial return to these expensive aesthetic upgrades.
 Meanwhile, these items can be easily upgraded in the future.
 On the contrary, it is quite difficult to go back and increase the amount of insulation in your home.
 If you are going to insulate your home (or other building), then do it once, do it right, and put the investment into it.

-Invest in Quik-Therm Insulation.
+Invest in Quik-Therm’s continuous rigid insulation with drainage gap.
 We can provide a variety of solutions to match the needs of each individual project.
 What kind of insulation needs are required for Passive House certification?
 Well, whatever R / RSI value will make your building use no more than the 15 kWh/m2a target.
 Keep in mind the 0.6O ACH air tightness that needs to be achieved.
 Wouldn’t it be great if you can have an insulation that can help with both of these targets simultaneously?
 Quik-Therm certainly thinks so!

 Cornerstone Architecture has designed Canada’s largest passive house building, and Peak Construction is nearly finished building it.
 It is located in Vancouver, BC, and has 85 units, plus retail space on the main floor.
 This is a precedent for the building industry, showing that these extremely energy efficient projects are not just viable, but profitable.
 Since Vancouver wants to be a Net Zero city by 2030, they are paving the way for the rest of the country for what is coming up next in building codes.